Arina Rodionova

-Arina Ivanovna Rodionova (Арина Ивановна Родионова; born 15 December 1989) is a Russian-born Australian tennis player.
+Arina Ivanovna Rodionova (Арина Ивановна Родионова; born 15 December 1989) is a Russian-born Australian professional tennis player.
+On 5 February 2024, she reached a career-high singles ranking of world No. 97.
+On 27 July 2015, she peaked at No. 41 in the doubles rankings.

-Rodionova has won nine singles and 42 doubles titles on the ITF Women's Circuit.
+Rodionova has won one WTA Tour and one WTA 125 doubles titles, and 16 singles and 42 doubles titles on the ITF Women's Circuit.
 In 2007, she won the Australian Open girls' doubles title, partnering Evgeniya Rodina.
-On 23 October 2017, she reached a career-high singles ranking of world No. 116.
-On 27 July 2015, she peaked at No. 41 in the doubles rankings.

 Elder sister Anastasia is also a tennis professional, and the two sisters have intermittently contested doubles tournaments together with modest success.
 Their most notable achievement as a team came at the 2010 Malaysian Open, in which they reached the final before losing to Chan Yung-jan and Zheng Jie in a super tie-break.

 Career

 Rodionova made her debut as a professional in 2004 at an ITF Women's Circuit event in Protvino, Russia.
 In 2005, she won a title in Minsk, followed by another win in Moscow the following year.
 In 2008, she finished as a runner-up in an ITF event in Istanbul.
 In 2009, Rodionova won two ITF titles in singles and eight in doubles.